Rewards Distribution Policy

 • Processor(s) = P

-• Ecosystem Developers = E
+• Ecosystem Builders = E

-• A = Author of a Methodology
+• A = Methodology Author

-• D = Developer of a Methodology (code provider)
+• D = Methodology Developer and Distributor

 • N = Carrot Network